dewdgi/wheel-emulator-windows/logics.md

 ## Lifecycle Guarantees

-- **Enable/Disable:** Ctrl+M sets `grab_desired`, forcing one refresh so the correct event nodes are open, issues `EVIOCGRAB`, keeps the aggregated key state alive even while ungrabbed, only resyncs hardware when `resync_pending` is set, writes a neutral frame followed immediately by the snapshot (`SendNeutral` + `ApplyCurrentInput`), runs a short warmup burst, and logs the new mode.
-This keeps modifiers responsive even if you hold Ctrl while toggling, auto-grabs newly hotplugged devices, avoids redundant ioctl spam during rapid toggles (100 Hz+ is fine), and guarantees games in input menus see fresh pedal data.
+- **Enable/Disable:** Ctrl+M sets `grab_desired`, forces a device refresh, issues `EVIOCGRAB`, keeps the aggregated key state alive even while ungrabbed, only resyncs hardware when `resync_pending` is set, sends and flushes a neutral frame (no other traffic occurs while output is muted), reapplies the freshly captured snapshot inside the same lock, schedules the warmup burst, and logs the mode change.
+FFB output is ignored until this sequence completes, so games never see half-initialized axes or stray torque packets, even if you toggle hundreds of times per second.
 - **Signal Safety:** All blocking syscalls in threads treat `EINTR` as retryable.
 The SIGINT handler only toggles `running` and writes a message, so shutdown is safe even if the gadget threads are mid-transfer.
 - **Hotplug Safety:** Each device’s `key_shadow` is flushed when the fd disconnects, releasing any held buttons so games never see stuck inputs after a keyboard unplug.